Fiber, right, that is the fiber that is commonly used in textiles, medicine, and plastic products.

 Chitin fiber is made into medical textiles.
 It has the functions of antibacterial and deodorizing, anti-inflammatory and anti-itch, moisturizing and anti-drying, and skin care.
 Therefore, it can be made into various hemostatic cotton, bandages and gauze.
 It will naturally degrade after being discarded and will not pollute the environment.
 Polyacrylamide hydrogels may control drug release; surgical sutures made of polylactic acid or chitosan fibers are automatically degraded and absorbed after wound healing, and patients do not need to be surgically removed.

-r can enhance the strength and anti-seepage performance of concrete.
+Anti-seepage and anti-fracture fiber can enhance the strength and anti-seepage performance of concrete.
 Fiber technology combined with concrete technology can develop steel fiber and synthetic fiber which can improve concrete performance and improve the quality of civil engineering.
 The former is for dam, airport and high speed.
 Roads and other projects can provide crack resistance, impermeability, impact resistance and flexural resistance.
 The latter can prevent early cracking of concrete and protect the surface at the beginning of concrete material manufacturing.
 In the large-scale projects such as roads, hydropower, bridges, the National Grand Theater, the Shanghai Municipal Public Security Bureau command center roof apron, Shanghai Hongkou football stadium, etc.

 With the development of biotechnology, some fiber characteristics can come in handy.
 Muscle-like fibers can be made into "artificial muscles" and "human organs."
 Polyacrylamide is biocompatible and has always been a good alternative to human tissue.
 Polyacrylamide hydrogels can contract and swell regularly.
 These characteristics can simulate the movement of human muscles.